dmlc/gluon-cv/docs/index.rst

 Install from Source
 ^^^^^^^^^^^^^^^^^^^

-Optionally you can clone the GluonVision project and install it locally
+Optionally, you can clone the GluonVision project and install it locally

 .. code-block:: bash